amoeba-rb/amoeba/README.md

     author.save # this will fail validation

-Wheras this will work fine:
+Where this will work fine:

     class Author < ActiveRecord::Base
       has_many :posts, :inverse_of => :author